dkarpov/dkarpov/README.md

-- 👋 Hi folks
+### 👋 Hey folks!
-- 👀 I’m interested in Front-end and Fullstack development with javascript and related technologies
+- 👀 Front-end and Fullstack development with javascript and related technologies is my passion
-- 🌱 I’m currently learning node.js

 <!---
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 dkarpov/dkarpov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.